 Pan Seared Steak with Peppercorn Sauce

-• This Pan Seared Steak with Peppercorn Sauce tastes like a dish you would get at a fancy steak house (or the steak au poivre you would get at a fancy French restaurant!), but can be made in the comfort of your house in just 30 minutes and with only one pan!
+• This Pan Seared Steak with Simple Peppercorn Sauce tastes like a dish you would get at a fancy steak house (or the steak au poivre you would get at a fancy French restaurant!), but can be made in the comfort of your house in just 30 minutes and with only one pan!

 • The peppercorn sauce is rich, creamy and absolutely delicious!
 You would never know it’s a dairy free peppercorn sauce!
 If you are a fan of peppercorn sauce that you can order at a steakhouse, you will LOVE this recipe.